srct/bookshare/README.md

 (For example, `mkdir ~/venv`, `cd ~/venv`)

-Run `sudo pip install virtualenv`

-to install virtualenv system-wide, and then run

-`virtualenv bookshare`
+With Python 2, you had to install an additional package to create these virtual environments, but now, with Python 3, virtual environments are built in.

+Run `python3 -m venv bookshare`

-in your virtualenvironment directory to create your virtualenvironment.
+in your virtual environment directory to create your virtual environment.
 Activate it by running

 `source bookshare/bin/activate`

 in the virtualenvironment directory.

+There are a variety of packages, from django itself to a project that helps us connect to Mason's central authentication service, that you need to install.
+The python package management tool is called 'pip'.

+Outside of your virtual environment, depending on what operating system you are running, you may have multiple versions of python installed on your machine, which require you to specify 'python3' when excuting files.
+Inside your virtual environment, you should not need to run `python3` or `pip3`.
+If you wish to verify this, run `python --version` or `pip3 --version`.

 Now, the packages you need to install for bookshare are in the top level of the project's directory structure.
 Run